What does “transgender” mean?

 Gender dysphoria is the feeling of deep discomfort with aspects of your assigned gender.
 Often this focuses on body parts: for example, a trans woman might hate her penis and wish for a vagina, a trans man might hate his breasts and wish for a flat chest.
 This can apply to almost any body part that is sexually dimorphic: height, size, muscularity, facial hair, hair, handsize, adam’s apple, voice, feet size, ribcage, shoulders, vascularity, facial shape, browbridge, jawline, etc., etc.

-But gender dysphoria can also apply to social phenomena: feeling discomfort with how you are perceived by society, your social role, which pronouns you are used, how you are included in different gendered spaces, and the normative enforcement of gendered expression, etc.
+But gender dysphoria can also apply to social phenomena: feeling discomfort with how you are perceived by society, your social role, which pronouns people use for you, how you are included in different gendered spaces, and the normative enforcement of gendered expression, etc.

 For example, someone can feel dysphoria for not being able to express themselves and then later come to feel dysphoria about their body.
 Or someone’s dysphoria might focus exclusively on their body and not on gender expression.
 Or someone could be focused more on the dysphoria surrounding restrictions in gender expression and very little if any bodily dysphoria (though there is debate about this).

 This is a complicated question.
 We can distinguish between gender dysphoria as a debilitating (but treatable) condition vs the mere fact of identifying as a different gender than your assigned gender (being trans).
-Arguably, being trans in and of itself is not pathological but if your dysphoria is bad enough it can lead to anxiety, depression, dysfunction, suicidal thoughts, etc., etc. For more on this, see this post.
+Arguably, being trans in and of itself is not pathological but if your dysphoria is bad enough it can lead to anxiety, depression, dysfunction, suicidal thoughts, etc., etc. For more on this, see this post I wrote on the so-called “truscum” debate.

 Simply put: no. Many do.
 But not all.
 Some only want some of the surgeries but not others.
 Some are happy with just hormones.
 Some actually don’t want any hormones or surgery.
 Some cannot have surgery or take HRT because of medical conditions but of course they’re still trans.
 Some cannot afford it.
 Some would get it if they could press a magic button but don’t want to go through the ordeal of major, risky surgery.

-What is the difference between trans and intersex?
+What is the difference between “transgender” and “intersex?”

 This is a complicated question.
 Typically intersex refers to a condition where one has sexual characteristics that don’t fit typical definitions of male and female.
 For example, an otherwise female-appearing person who has a vagina but also male gonad inside of her.